 Appsilon uses a holistic perspective for each project we take on.
 We consider ourselves partners that augment a company’s existing resources.
 This philosophy can also be applied in the real estate industry.
-For example, some clients may need help with their apartment, while others are working with large skyscrapers.
+For example, some clients may need help with their apartments, while others are working with large skyscrapers.
 And, the services we provide vary accordingly to tailor to the individual needs of the property.
 Because each property has its own unique challenges, every project will require the services of various real estate professionals.
 We have personal brokers, lawyers, construction crews, developers, facility managers, listing sites, appraisers, and more.
 All of these individuals or companies coalesce in an effective shifting ecosystem.
 But, when there is data involved, you need Appsilon Data Science.

 An important tidbit to keep in mind is that data science does not need ‘big’ data to work.
 We are more than happy to work with distributed NoSQL data sets, and Excel also works; we can even help you begin the data collection process.
 Even if you have no idea where to start, how to do it, or what data collection can do for you, we will be there every step of the way.